Professional Figure Skating Competition Management & Digital Scoring

 Figure skating uses the International Judging System (IJS) with two score components: the Technical Element Score (TES) and the Program Component Score (PCS).
 Each element has a base value determined by difficulty, modified by judges' Grade of Execution (GOE) from −5 to +5.
-Five PCS categories—skating skills, transitions, performance, composition, and interpretation—are each scored 0–10.
+Three PCS categories—Composition, Presentation, and Skating Skills—are each scored 0–10.
 The trimmed mean is used for both components.

 Women's singles figure skating balances technical prowess with artistry and grace.
 The format mirrors men's singles with a Short Program (approximately 2 minutes 40 seconds) and Free Skate (approximately 4 minutes), though with slightly different element requirements.
 The women's discipline has undergone remarkable technical evolution, with triple Axels and quad jumps becoming increasingly common at the elite level.
 Programs are evaluated on the same ISU Judging System criteria, with judges assessing both technical elements and program components.
 The women's event typically draws the largest television audiences at the Winter Olympics, making it one of the most-watched competitions at the Games.